ropensci/refsplitr/README.md

 plot_net_address(dat4$addresses)
 ```

+## Registering with Google for an API key

+1. 2.
+Install the `ggmap` package (`install.packages("ggmap")`, then load it (`library(ggmap)`).

+2. Register for a Google [Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview) by following the instructions on the `READ ME` of the [`ggmap`](https://github.com/dkahle/ggmap) repository.

+3. Once you have your API key, add it to your `~/.Renviron` with `ggmap::register_google(key = "[your key]", write = TRUE)`.

+You should now be able to use `authors_georef()` as described in the vignette.
+Note that `refsplitr` currently has a limit of 2500 API calls per day.
+We are working on  including the ability for users to select their own limits.

+**Remember**: Your API key is unique to you.
+Guard it carefully - don't share it or record it in a script file that is saved in a public repository.
+If need be you can visit the same website where you initially registered and generate a new key.

-**We welcome any suggestions for package improvement or ideas for features to include in future versions.** If you have Issues, Feature Requests and Pull Requests, [here is how to contribute](https://github.com/ropensci/refsplitr/blob/master/CONTRIBUTING.md).
+## We welcome any suggestions for package improvement or ideas for features to include in future versions.

+If you have Issues, Feature Requests and Pull Requests, [here is how to contribute](https://github.com/ropensci/refsplitr/blob/master/CONTRIBUTING.md).
 We expect everyone contributing to the package to abide by our [Code of Conduct](https://github.com/ropensci/refsplitr/blob/master/CODE_OF_CONDUCT.md).

 <center>
 <img src="man/figures/coauthor_connections_BITR.png" height="400">